Claggan Park: History

-Fort William F.C. is one of the youngest members of the Highland Football League, joining in 1985, just over a decade after the club was founded.
+Fort William F.C. was one of the youngest members of the Highland Football League, joining in 1985, just over a decade after the club was founded.
 The club's first ever Highland League match at Claggan Park was against Clachnacuddin of Inverness and resulted in the club's first league goal in a 1–0 win.
 The record attendance at ground came a few months later in early January 1986 when 1,500 spectators watched the club take on Stirling Albion in the second round of the Scottish Cup.
 The match ended in a 0–0 draw but Fort William were thrashed 6–0 in the replay at Annfield Stadium in Stirling a week later.

 Since 1971, Claggan Park has been the start and finish of the annual Ben Nevis Race.

 Structure and facilities

-The ground has two stands that are able to seat 100 spectators whilst the whole ground can officially accommodate up to 1,800 with standees.
+The ground has two stands that are able to seat 100 spectators while the whole ground can officially accommodate up to 1,800 with standees.
 However, with the old 400 seater stand being condemned and fenced off, the real capacity is lower.